looselytyped/practical-docker/README.md

 # Practical Docker

-This is sample project to accomodate my "Practical Docker" presentation
+This is sample project to accommodate my "Practical Docker" presentation

 ## Installation